EdrianHernandez/CryptoCrafters/README.md

 <em>

 <b>
-We would like to express our heartfelt gratitude to our instructor for their guidance throughout the development of this project.
+We would like to express our heartfelt gratitude to our instructor for her guidance throughout the development of this project.
 Special thanks to the online development communities and resources that helped us bring this idea to life. </b>

 <br><br>